UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 | **SJ**              | Todo                                                                                                                                                                                                                                                                                                           |                                                                                                                                         |
 | **SNCF**            | `dateOfBirth` is mandatory, a fake date can be used at offer time, but the real one must be provided at pre-booking time                                                                                                                                                                                       |                                                                                                                                         |
 | **Eurostar/Thalys** | `firstName` and `lastName`                                                                                                                                                                                                                                                                                     | Thalys loyalty card number                                                                                                              |

+### Add parts to a booking <a name=AddPartsToABookings>

+Admissions, reservations and anxillaries might be added to an existing booking.
+A provider may decide whether he allows this opreatiuon on ujnconfirmed and/or confirmed bookings.

+Adding offers to an existing booking is done via: POST /bookings/{bookingId}/booked-offers....

+Reservation and Ancillary Booking Parts are added and deleted via:

+- POST /bookings/{bookingId}/booked-offers/{bookedOfferId}/reservations
+- DELETE /bookings/{bookingId}/booked-offers/{bookedOfferId}/reservations/{reservationId} As long as the reservation offerPart is not confirmed.
+If confirmed the refund must be used.
+- POST /bookings/{bookingId}/booked-offers/{bookedOfferId}/ancillaries
+- DELETE /bookings/{bookingId}/booked-offers/{bookedOfferId}/ancillaries/{ancillaryId} As long as the anxillary offerPart is not confirmed.
+If confirmed the refund must be used.

 ## After Sales Processes  <a name="AfterSalesProcesses">